ainsleydev/website/posts/optimise-seo.md

 - First wave, right away, indexed as fast as possible.
 - Second wave, wait for rendering.

-Progressivly enhance website, add behavior or additional features such as animation.
+Progressively enhance website, add behavior or additional features such as animation.

 Using javascript to load or RESIZE content